 ONS publish data quality guidance on national population projections, which are the main population forecast used by Government.
 Short-term principal projections are largely considered reliable; given that the student entrants model only forecasts over a six-year period, this increases confidence in the base population which forecast entrant are modelled from.
 ONS do not make any predictions of future political or economic changes that could affect population numbers.

 Post-2012/13 higher education data

 It is uncertain how both student and provider behaviour will adapt over the next few years.
-Such as how providers will respond to the increase seen in 2021/22 applicants (by the UCAS January deadline), or whether more of the population will apply to higher education to upskill or retrain a result of the economic impacts of Covid-19, both of which will affect the model’s applicant and acceptance rates.
+Such as how providers will respond to the substantial increase seen in 2021/22 applicants, or whether more of the population will apply to higher education to upskill or retrain a result of the economic impacts of Covid-19, both of which will affect the model’s applicant and acceptance rates.

 Additionally, students may withdraw from a course after accepting their place but before enrolling with the provider.
 The model assumes no changes in the proportions of applicants that have accepted a place withdrawing prior to entering a provider, although this could change in future.

 Entrants where gender is classified as ‘Other’ are combined with female entrants because females account for the largest group of entrants.
 This assumption requires review, particularly with an increase in non-binary gender identification, but it has been applied for this publication as a legacy assumption with minimal impact to the forecast.